osrufung/irregularverbs/README.md

 The purpose of this App is basically to learn iOS 6, and review our english :P

-You can contact us at
+You can contact us at:

 <https://twitter.com/arrozconnori>

 <https://twitter.com/rbarbera>

 **Oswaldo Rubio**

 **Rafa Barberá**

 ## Release Notes